1st Supreme Court Gun-Rights Battle In 10 Years May Transform Legal Landscape

 The alternative and broader ruling, he says, would treat the right to own a gun in the same way that limits on free speech are treated.
 With considerable suspicion.

-"I don't think anybody would think that if the City of New York said, you know we have seven perfectly nice libraries in the City of New York and there's really no reason for any of you to go to libraries in New Jersey," posits Clement.
+"I don't think anybody would think that if the city of New York said, you know we have seven perfectly nice libraries in the city of New York and there's really no reason for any of you to go to libraries in New Jersey," posits Clement.
 "Everybody would recognize that that's clearly a First Amendment problem."

 Johnson, the city's lawyer, dismisses that analogy, noting that libraries have no "lethality."